tszheichoi/awesome-sensor-logger/QUESTIONNAIRE.md

 - Number, where the participants can enter numbers in a keypad.
 - Email, where the participants can enter text using an email keyboard.
 Note that this does not validate or guarantee valid email.
 - Select, where you provide a list of options where the participants may choose from.
 There must at least be 2, and up to 10, options per question.
 - Sign, where the participants can scribble their signature.

+Note: Version 1.31.3 introduced mandatory question fields and multiple-choice selection questions.
+If you are creating Studies with these features, please make sure your participants are on the latest versions of Sensor Logger, otherwise, they may be able to skip questions and won't see multiple-choice questions entirely, respectively.

 ## Number of Questions